 - $0

 So, how much does it cost to go to Iceland?
-For a solo traveler, for four days, adding everything up, I spent just over $1000 USD.
+For one person I spent just over $1000 USD for four days.
 I realize that’s kind of expensive at $250 a day.

 However, keep in mind, I was alone.
 If I’d had someone with me, then we could’ve split the car expenses and that would have saved some money.
 The same goes for accommodations.
 I could have upgraded to a hotel or Airbnb and have probably spent about the same if I was sharing with someone.